Information for Professional Visitors, Family

 The Allegheny County Jail recognizes that incarceration can be a stressful time, not only for the inmate, but also for their family and friends.
-The following policies and procedures have been established to assure safety and security while working together with family members and friends to strengthen families and reduce recidivism.
+The following policies and procedures have been established to assure safety and security while working together with criminal justics professionals and advocates, family members, and friends to strengthen families and reduce recidivism.

-The information in this section explains how family and friends can support inmates during their incarceration in the following ways:
+The information in this section explains how professional visitors, family, and friends can support inmates during their incarceration in the following ways:

 To assure safety and security, it is critical that inmates and their visitors are respectful through the entire visit and follow all guidelines established.